-In 2019, 2020 and 2021, a significant portion of our mining machine customers were located in China.
+In 2020, 2021 and 2022, a significant portion of our mining machine customers were located in China.
 All of our mining machines are distributed through direct sales.
 Nevertheless, we do not restrict resales of our mining machine products by our customers, so some of our customers in China may resell purchased products to end users or other buyers located in overseas markets.
-Our revenues generated from sales to customers in China represent 87.5%, 99.8% and 100.0% of our total revenues in 2019, 2020 and 2021, respectively.
-Our revenues from sales to customers outside of China/sales of mining machines delivered to overseas end users, such as customers/users in North America, Central Asia and the Southeast Asia, represent 12.5%, 0.2% and 0.0% in 2019, 2020 and 2021, respectively.
+Our revenues generated from sales to customers in China represent 99.8%, 100.0% and 91.6% of our total revenues in 2020, 2021 and 2022, respectively.